Hunor Kelemen: Biography

-An ethnic Hungarian, he was born in Cârța.
-He completed primary school in Ineu-Ciuc, and the gymnasium in his native locality, while practising ice hockey in the school's team.
+An ethnic Hungarian, he was born in Cârța, Harghita.
+He completed primary school in Ineu-Ciuc (the other village of the Cârța commune), and the gymnasium in his native locality, while practising ice hockey in the school's team.
 After completing high school in Târgu Mureș, he enrolled in the University of Agricultural Sciences and Veterinary Medicine of Cluj-Napoca, graduating as a veterinarian in 1993, and then in the Faculty of Philosophy of the Babeș-Bolyai University, graduating in 1998.

 Following the Revolutions of 1989, Hunor Kelemen was one of the founders of the Hungarian language cultural magazines Jelenlét and later became deputy editor in chief.
 After 1993 he also collaborated with the Hungarian language magazine Korunk, and between 1990 and 1997 he was editor of cultural and political shows for the Radio Cluj, part of the Romanian Radio Broadcasting Company.
 In 1995 Hunor Kelemen published his first poetry volume in Hungarian language, Mínuszévek, for which he was awarded the Debut Prize of the Writers' Union of Romania in 1996.
 He further published a novel, A madárijesztők halála ("The scarecrow's death"), in 1999, and a second poetry volume, A szigetlakó ("The islander"), in 2001, both in Hungarian language.

 Kelemen entered politics in 1997, when he was appointed as Secretary of State from the UDMR in the Romanian government's Ministry of Culture.
 He held this post until 2000, when he was elected in the lower house of the Romanian Parliament on the UDMR list.
 He was re-elected in 2004 and in 2008, obtaining over 50% of the votes in his electoral college in the latter elections.